zsb8/Python_Spark_ML_RandomForestClassifier/README.md

-This is a sample code and not actual business code.
-I will not share the company's proprietary code.
+This is a sample code and not intended for actual business use.
+The company's proprietary code will not be shared.<br>
-However, the data used in this sample code is publicly available.
+However, the dataset used in this code is publicly available.<br>

 # Python_Spark_ML_RandomForestClassifier
 Use RandomForest to find the best the AUC(Area under the Curve).